haproxy/haproxy/doc/lua-api/index.rst

   This attribute contains a channel class object for the response buffer.

+.. js:attribute:: txn.http

+  This attribute contains an HTTP class object.
+It is avalaible only if the proxy has the "mode http" enabled.

 .. js:function:: txn.get_priv(txn)

   Return Lua data stored in the current transaction (with the `txn.set_priv()`)